UCT-datastewardship/Data-Steward-Resources-CZ/README.md

 ## Licenses and re-use terms:

 <strong>The list in a user-friendly modified format is available in [resources-table.md](https://github.com/UCT-datastewardship/Data-Steward-Resources-CZ/blob/main/resources-table.md)</strong>
-<strong> Instructions on how to propose a new addition to the list are in the [Instructions](https://github.com/UCT-datastewardship/Data-Steward-Resources-CZ/blob/main/Instructions.md) file.
+<strong> Instructions on how to propose a new addition to the list are in the [Instructions](https://github.com/UCT-datastewardship/Data-Steward-Resources-CZ/blob/main/Instructions.md) file.</strong>

 <p>This list, including its selection and arrangement, is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0), as specified in the <a href="https://github.com/UCT-datastewardship/Data-Steward-Resources-CZ/blob/main/License">LICENSE</a> tab.